publiccodenet/about/activities/communication/communications-plan.md

 Our goal for engagement with this group is:

-- they're aware of us and our mission, and believe this is the right thing to do
+* they're aware of us and our mission, and believe this is the right thing to do
-- they engage critically with our content, use it and strengthen it
+* they engage critically with our content, use it and strengthen it
-- they talk about us with other people
+* they talk about us with other people

 Success is shown these responses:

-- being asked to join a conversation
+* being asked to join a conversation
-- Github issues/contributions to our tools
+* Github issues/contributions to our tools
-- recommendations or referrals
+* recommendations or referrals
-- joining our events
+* joining our events
-- endorsing/hyping our events/co-hosting our events
+* endorsing/hyping our events/co*hosting our events
-- invitations to speak at/contribute to their platforms (publications and events)
+* invitations to speak at/contribute to their platforms (publications and events)

-### Public organisation leadership:
+### Public organisation leadership

 Our goal for engagement with this group is:

-- they're aware of us and our mission, and believe this is the right thing to do
+* they're aware of us and our mission, and believe this is the right thing to do
-- they believe we can add value to their organizations
+* they believe we can add value to their organizations
-- we're not an organizational risk to them
+* we're not an organizational risk to them
-- they think public code is achievable in their organization
+* they think public code is achievable in their organization
-- they're willing to invest political capital because they think will add to their careers (good optics?)
+* they're willing to invest political capital because they think will add to their careers (good optics?)

 Success is shown these responses:

-- request to prepare something for the leader
+* request to prepare something for the leader
-- being asked to join a conversation
+* being asked to join a conversation
-- request for hard copy of our tools (Standard, Governance Game, etc)
+* request for hard copy of our tools (Standard, Governance Game, etc)
-- recommendations or referrals
+* recommendations or referrals
-- invitations to speak at/contribute to their platforms (publications and events)
+* invitations to speak at/contribute to their platforms (publications and events)

 ### Middle management

 Our goal for engagement with this group is:

-- they're aware of us and our mission, and believe this is the right thing to do
+* they're aware of us and our mission, and believe this is the right thing to do
-- they believe we can add value to their organizations- we're not an organizational risk to them
+* they believe we can add value to their organizations* we're not an organizational risk to them
-- they think public code is achievable in their organization
+* they think public code is achievable in their organization

 Success is shown these responses:

-- spontaneous recommendations or referrals
+* spontaneous recommendations or referrals
-- us being asked to join a conversation
+* us being asked to join a conversation
-- requests for our tools in their preferred format/language
+* requests for our tools in their preferred format/language
-- request for 1:1 contact
+* request for 1:1 contact
-- successfully delivered 1:1 contact
+* successfully delivered 1:1 contact
-- codebase specific consultation
+* codebase specific consultation
-- invitations to speak at/contribute to their platforms (publications and events)
+* invitations to speak at/contribute to their platforms (publications and events)
-- references in gov't policy/strategy documents
+* references in gov't policy/strategy documents

 ### Think tanks (influential civil society organizations with intellectual output)

 Our goal for engagement with this group is:

-- they're aware of us and our mission
+* they're aware of us and our mission
-- think we're doing valuable work well
+* think we're doing valuable work well
-- want them to see us as a key part of solving the problem
+* want them to see us as a key part of solving the problem
-- public recommendations and referrals from them
+* public recommendations and referrals from them

 Success is shown these responses:

-- recommendations or referrals
+* recommendations or referrals
-- invitations to speak at/contribute to their platforms
+* invitations to speak at/contribute to their platforms
-- being asked to join a conversation
+* being asked to join a conversation

 ### Potential codebase communities

 Our goal for engagement with this group is:

-- they believe we can add value to their projects/organization - we're not a risk to their work
+* they believe we can add value to their projects/organization * we're not a risk to their work
-- think we're doing valuable work well
+* think we're doing valuable work well
-- they think public code is achievable in their project
+* they think public code is achievable in their project

 Success is shown these responses:

-- asking for codebase stewardship
+* asking for codebase stewardship
-- joining our events
+* joining our events
-- being asked to join a conversation
+* being asked to join a conversation
-- request for 1:1 contact
+* request for 1:1 contact
-- successfully delivered 1:1 contact
+* successfully delivered 1:1 contact
-- recommendations or referrals
+* recommendations or referrals
-- Github issues/contributions to our tools
+* Github issues/contributions to our tools
-- invitations to speak at/contribute to their platforms (publications and events)
+* invitations to speak at/contribute to their platforms (publications and events)

-### Donors and board members:
+### Donors and board members

 Success is shown these responses:

-- expressions of interest or encouragement
+* expressions of interest or encouragement
-- recommendations or referrals
+* recommendations or referrals

 ## How do we get these folks' attention and respect?

 Our content:

-- doing good work
+* doing good work
-- clearly communicating what that work has been
+* clearly communicating what that work has been
-- building useful, reusable tools
+* building useful, reusable tools
-- helping others use our tools
+* helping others use our tools
-- running interesting events
+* running interesting events

 Other people's content or platforms:

-- giving interesting, timely talks
+* giving interesting, timely talks
-- writing useful or interesting articles
+* writing useful or interesting articles
-- being written about favorably (press)
+* being written about favorably (press)
-- being established (Wikipedia)
+* being established (Wikipedia)
-- being invoked in existing conversations
+* being invoked in existing conversations

 ## What do we need to do?

 Us:

-- good works
+* good works
-- documentation
+* documentation
-- storytelling
+* storytelling
-- broadcasting/sharing stories
+* broadcasting/sharing stories
-- celebrating successful use of our tools
+* celebrating successful use of our tools
-- awesome events
+* awesome events
-- be available (reliably)
+* be available (reliably)
-- being part of our communities
+* being part of our communities

 Others:

-- pitching talks
+* pitching talks
-- pitching articles for other platforms
+* pitching articles for other platforms
-- helping journalists write about us
+* helping journalists write about us
-- pitching to journalists/press releases?
+* pitching to journalists/press releases?
-- creating Wikipedia pages for Ben, the Foundation for Public Code; updating Pieter & Arnout's pages
+* creating Wikipedia pages for Ben, the Foundation for Public Code; updating Pieter & Arnout's pages
-- being available for 1:1 consultations, discussions, interviews, "just picking your brain" coffees
+* being available for 1:1 consultations, discussions, interviews, "just picking your brain" coffees

 ## Unique selling proposition

 Though many specific things we do are also offered by other organizations, we're the only organization focused on open source software for public organizations that does all of this together:

-* is non-profit and member owned with membership only open to public organizations
+* is non*profit and member owned with membership only open to public organizations
 * offers codebase stewardship for different projects
 * offers productization and marketing of the codebases
 * actually provides guidance and support to help public organizations make their code open